 Imagine an index of the books in a library.
 The library catalog tells you a little about the book and which shelf it’s stored on, and maybe even gives you a preview of the cover, but it doesn’t contain the book itself.
 The Lightroom catalog works in the same way.

-We’ll come back to the catalog concept in more detail next week, but for now, remember one thing: don’t delete your original photos thinking that they’re safely stored in Lightroom.
+We look more at the catalog concept here, but for now, remember one thing: don’t delete your original photos thinking that they’re safely stored in Lightroom.
 They’re not.

 #2 – Your photos are not hidden away by Lightroom